MartinBraquet/llm/README.md

   - Time: 5 min
   - Cost: $0.2 on runpod

 Once trained, we can use it to generate text.
-Here is an example when tne input is "And now here is my secret":
+Here is an example for the input "And now here is my secret":

 ```shell
 python sample.py --out_dir=out-prince --start="And now here is my secret"